RezaRazmara/ms_lesion_type_reports/README.md

 ---
 ![Brain Lesion Diagram](MS_lesions.png)
 ## Features
-- **Lesion Classification**: Identifies and categorizes lesions on MRI scans to determine disease progression.
+- **Lesion Classification**: categorizes lesions on MRI scans to determine disease progression.
 - **Hemisphere Analysis**: Counts and categorizes lesions on each hemisphere of the brain.
 - **Reporting**: Generates detailed reports summarizing lesion distribution and types.